 Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 7) The committee should ensure that investment managers have an explicit strategy, setting out the circumstances in which they will intervene in a company that is acceptable within the committee's policy.
 Consideration of compliance will need to be given for future appointments.
 For existing investment managers, where applicable they are compliant or work is well underway to becoming compliant.
 8) The committee should engage with, and consider the implications of, the UK Stewardship Code on a comply or explain basis The Committee has in the past accepted the principles laid down in the 'Institutional Shareholders Statement of Responsibilities and the policy is set out in the current version of the SIP.
 The UK Stewardship Code which has superseded this will need to be considered by the committee.
 9) The committee should also ensure that external partners in the investment chain (advisors, consultants, investment mangers, etc.) adopt the UK Stewardship Code insofar as it relates to their activities on behalf of the fund.
 The UK Stewardship Code is directed to institutional investors (asset owners and asset managers with equity holdings in UK listed companies) and should apply on a comply-or-explain basis.
 Currently all of the funds asset managers and service providers have adopted the code.
 10) The United Nations Environment Programme Finance Initiative (UNEP FI) has published Principles for Responsible Investment (UNPRI) and has encouraged asset owners and asset managers to sign up and commit to the six principles and regularly assess themselves against a comply or explain framework.
 The UNPRI is voluntary and applies on a comply or explain basis.
 All but two of the fund's asset managers have adopted the code.
 One of these managers is in the advanced stage of completing the documentation and the other manager is actively considering joining in 2016.
-6. Transparency and reporting Administrating authorities should: The committee should: SUMMARY: FULLY COMPLIANT a) act in a transparent manner, communicating with stakeholders on issues relating to their management of investment, its governance and risks, including performance against stated objectives 1) ensure that its Governance Compliance Statement is maintained regularly.
-It should actively challenge any non- compliance and be very clear about its reasons for this and be comfortable with the explanations given. by the Pensions Committee on an annual basis.
+6. Transparency and reporting The committee should: SUMMARY: FULLY COMPLIANT Administrating authorities should: a) act in a transparent manner, communicating with stakeholders on issues relating to their management of investment, its governance and risks, including performance against stated objectives The Governance Compliance Statement is considered and reviewed by the Pensions Committee on an annual basis.
 Any non-compliance is reported and necessary actions included. b) provide regular communication to scheme members in the form they consider most appropriate.
 2) have a comprehensive view of who its stakeholders are and the nature of the interests they have in the scheme and the fund.
 There should be a clearly stated policy on the extent to which stakeholders will take a direct part in the committee's functions and those matters on which they will be consulted.
 Committee's functions.
 Stakeholders are consulted and notified on